IT 244: Introduction to Linux/Unix

 - to form the permissions digit

-- The second is the types of permissions
+- The second is the type of permission

-- And the third is the 3 categories of users
+- And the third is the category of users

 - Repeat this to yourself several times and it should sink in